dfuse-io/ice/TUTORIAL.md

 `test.sh` created 2 pools using the `dfuse.ice` account.
 We have the `new.feature` pool and the `hackathon` pool.
 Inside each pool, we've had users add ideas for new features they believe should be next on the roadmap, and hackathon ideas that they'd like to work on.
 Once those were added, we've had users (remember `msdelisle`, `mrkauffman`, and `theboss`?) vote random values on different ideas for the purpose of this tutorial.
 Now we'll want to see these pools in action, the ideas, and the votes in an app with an actual user interface.
 That's in the next step.

+[::TODO::] maybe in the ice tutorial, adding the step that I told you (ex: search for action:setcode or action:createaccount etc. in eosq webpage) so the user gets used to looking at the explorer, opening the contract page, looking at all this with a tab open on your contract page (with latest transactions), you would have seen right away what was wrong (404 account not found or whatever)

 ## Starting the ICE Pools App

 We're going to move out of the `contract` folder and go to the `web` folder.
 This is where the React frontend application lives.
 We have built a simple UI to interact with the smart contract and display data from it.
 We'll then install the necessary dependencies for the application, compile it, and serve it from your terminal with `yarn`.